HeewoongNoh/AI_Spark_Challenge_IRDIS/README.md

 # AISpark Challenge: IRDIS by Peachtree🐯
 ### IRDIS: Immediate Rescue based Disaster Response System

 ##### IRDIS is a collaborative effort for the 3rd AI Spark Challenge, hosted by the Ministry of Science and ICT of South Korea.
-It is was developed between 22/3/22~22/4/8 by team Peachtree from Korea University.
+It was developed between 22/3/22~22/4/8 by team Peachtree from Korea University.

 ***